-This page provides the step by step instructional videos for using the Five-Level QDA method with MAXQDA.
+This page provides the step by step online tutorials for using the Five-Level QDA method with MAXQDA.

-These videos supplement our textbook Qualitative Analysis using MAXQDA: The Five-Level QDA method.
+These MAXQDA videos supplement our textbook Qualitative Analysis using MAXQDA: The Five-Level QDA method.

 They take the key learning points to bring the Five-Level QDA method to life and help you harness MAXQDA powerfully.

 Component Orientation videos supplement the descriptions in Chapter 5 about how each MAXQDA component works - illustrating "what is going on" in the program.